Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Conclusion

 In the case with no external field (e.g. transport current situation only) or with an axial magnetic field, BC are helicoidally symmetric and the method can be directly applied to nonlinear materials.
 The approach is exact in the sense that no approximation is introduced in the continuous setting.
 The proposed method can be directly applied on single-layer CORC\textsuperscript{\textregistered} cables~\cite{zhu2020advanced} or twisted stacked-tape conductors~\cite{takayasu2010cabling}.

 In the case of a transverse magnetic field, BC are no longer helicoidally symmetric, but the approach was generalized and applied to linear materials.
-We presented a study of coupling current induced losses in the harmonic regime, and we finally prepared the terrain for an extension to nonlinear materials.
+We presented a study of coupling current induced losses in the harmonic regime, and we finally commented on a possible extension to nonlinear materials.
 For nonlinear materials with general BC, further investigations are necessary.

 \FloatBarrier